w6113/website_2022/projects.md

 <a name="suggestions"></a>
 ## Project Suggestions

-SmokedDuck uses a program analysis framework to analyze data intensive programs and recommend instrumentation points in the code that are sufficient to reconstruct tuple-level lineage.

-* Help integrate the analysis framework with LLVM to automatically analyze programs
-* Apply the techniques to another vectorized data system such as [DataFusion](https://docs.rs/datafusion/latest/datafusion/) or [Monetdb](https://en.wikipedia.org/wiki/MonetDB) or [Velox](https://github.com/facebookincubator/velox).
-* Evaluate the trade-off and synergies between [logical query rewrites](https://ieeexplore.ieee.org/abstract/document/4812401/) for provenance and physical instrumentation in streaming dataflow systems like [differential dataflow](https://timelydataflow.github.io/differential-dataflow/)/[materialized](https://materialized.io).
-You can get pretty far by simply performing logical rewrites of the dataflow operators without modifying the implementation of the dataflow system.

 In-DBMS ML: extend a DBMS to run statistical libraries/ML models/data analysis operations.
 Evaluate against using a library external to the DBMS.
 See projects like MadLib, PeekingDuck, MindsDB, Google BigQuery ML.

 Predict Query Results: given database statistics and a query, can a model predict the query results?
 For what databases and classes of queries is this possible?